lcrespom/Modulator/synthlib.md

 - **callback**: a user function that will be invoked once for every note frame.
-	There are BPM * 4 frames in a minute, so for example a BPM of 120 has will have 8 note frames per second.
+	There are BPM * 4 frames in a minute, so for example a BPM of 120 has 8 note frames per second.
-	The callback will receive a *time* parameter which should be passed to the corresponding *when* parameter of the Voice or Instrument noteOn and noteOff methods, in order to accurately time the moment when the note should be played.
+	The callback receives a *time* parameter which should be passed to the corresponding *when* parameter of the Voice or Instrument noteOn and noteOff methods, in order to accurately time the moment when the note should be played.